NATUWA

 Why these animals arrive at NATUWA?

-On the other hand, the life of an animal in captivity demands special physical and mental health; this implies, a lot of space to run or fly.
-Also, they need the free decision to isolate themselves from other animals or from any situation that generates stress.
+On the other hand, an animal’s life in captivity demands particular physical and mental health; this implies a lot of space to run or fly and exceptional care by professionals.

 The five freedoms of animal welfare